MenuBase EN

 3. Remember every customer's preferences, in the system not in staff heads

 When a customer comes back and the staff remembers they always order the matcha latte without sugar, that is a regular-making moment.
-The problem is that staff turnover makes this impossible to scale.
+The problem is that staff turnover makes this impossible to scale at the human level.

 A senior waiter who has been there 8 months remembers 30 regulars.
 The new hire on month 1 remembers zero.
 By month 12, the senior waiter has left and you are back to zero.